3 Season Lightweight Backpacking Gear List

 ☐ Bear canister / Ursack / bear hang kit - Ursack, $90, 7.6oz.
 The Ursack is our food bag of choice in the backcountry.
 Just tie it off chest high on a tree and forget about it.

 ☐ Water bottles / bladder - Smart Water 700ml Bottle, $2.
 We carry two Smart Water bottles with flip tops.
 They are nice and light but sometimes the flip top can break.
 If you prefer a bladder, the Platypus Big Zip Water Reservoir is a nice option, it has a zip top for easy filling.
+If you want to carry your bottles on your shoulder straps, get a couple of Justin's UL Water Bottle Carriers.
+They work well and are pretty inexpensive.

 ☐ Water filter / tablets / Aqua Mira - Aqua Mira, $15, 1oz.
 Aqua Mira is about a light as it gets.
 Use mini bottles to take enough of parts A and B for your trip, and a mini eyedropper bottle to store enough mixed solution for 1-2 days.
 For larger groups, a filter like the Katadyn Hiker is nice.
 Another small filter to look at is the Sawyer Squeeze.
 Don't get the Sawyer Mini as the filter rate is painfully slow.